GaijinEntertainment/daScript/README.md

 daScript - high-performance statically strong typed scripting language

 10/4/2021
+  * FEATURE - LINT - daslib/lint for details. all 'i can catch it during compilation' stuff goes there.
   * misc - desc is now GC-friendly
   * feature - daslib/live started. it should handle live reloading, update, cross context in raw das
   * bug fixed - annotationDataSid conflicts with SimNode_NOP, when empty